Facioscapulohumeral muscular dystrophy

 - Muscle biopsy (may confirm the diagnosis)

-There is no known cure for facioscapulohumeral muscular dystrophy.
+Presently, facioscapulohumeral muscular dystrophy remains incurable.
 Treatments are given to control symptoms and improve quality of life.
 Activity is encouraged.
 Inactivity such as bedrest can make the muscle disease worse.

 Physical therapy may help maintain muscle strength.
 Other possible treatments include: